Location

 The closest airport to the symposium venue is Montréal-Trudeau International Airport (YUL).
 It has direct flights from Europe and Asia.

-• Bus 747 is available.
+From the airport,- Bus 747 is available.
 By using the bus, you can go to the Lionel-Groulx metro station directly in about 25-35 mins.
 Then, the metro from the Lionel-Groulx to the Peel which is the nearest station of the symposium venue takes 5 mins.
 From the Peel, you can walk to the symposium venue.
 It takes only 6 mins.
 The total fare including metro is $11.

 Its one-way fare is $49.45.